 The majority of students intending to major in one of the physical or life sciences, as well as those planning to pursue postgraduate studies in a health-related discipline, should begin the study of chemistry in their freshman year.

 The Office of the Director of Undergraduate Studies is located in Room 1 Sterling Chemistry Laboratory (SCL).
-The Director of Undergraduate Studies for Fall 2010 and Spring 2011 is Professor Kurt Zilm, who may be reached at 432-3956 or by email.
+The Director of Undergraduate Studies for Fall 2013 and Spring 2014 is Professor Kurt Zilm, who may be reached by email.

 A comprehensive description of the undergraduate program in Chemistry, including information on placement exams, laboratory registration, information for premedical students, and major requirements, may be found within the Yale College Programs of Study.

 Exceptionally well-prepared students may complete a course of study leading to the simultaneous award of the B.S. and M.S. degrees after eight terms of enrollment.
 Formal application for admission to this program must be made by the first day of classes in the sixth term of enrollment.

 For a list of current courses in Chemistry, click here.